 Chewy, nutty Pecan Pie Blondies are the perfect fall treat.
 All the decadent taste of pecan pie in an easy handheld cookie bar!

 Pecan Pie Blondies are two desserts in one.
-We started with our classic pecan pie filling.
-Instead of using a pie crust, we layered it over a tray of butterscotch blondie batter.
+I started with my classic pecan pie filling.
+Instead of using a pie crust, I layered it over a pan of butterscotch blondie batter.

 Ingredient Notes

-• Pecans – If you only have pecan halves, chop them into course pieces first.
+• Pecans – If you only have pecan halves, chop them into coarse pieces first.

 • Light corn syrup – An absolute MUST!
 Combined with butter, brown sugar and cream, it makes the filling sweet, thick and caramelized.

-• Almond extract – We use a hint of this pure extract to enhance the nutty flavor in the pecan blondies.
+• Almond extract – I use a hint of this pure extract to enhance the nutty flavor in the pecan blondies.

 • Milk chocolate morsels – These are melted then drizzled on top of the baked blondies for the perfect finishing touch.